-Future dairy workplaces will need to be attractive places to work so the best and brightest want to choose a dairy career.
-However, what makes a workplace attractive is constantly changing and is influenced by a variety of factors, both on and off farm.
-DairyNZ's new project ‘New workplace design’ takes a future-looking perspective to design great dairy workplaces of 2030.
+Future dairy workplaces will need to be attractive places to work so that people with character and competence want to choose a dairy career.
+But what makes a workplace attractive is constantly changing and is influenced by a variety of factors, both on and off farm.

-- To co-develop (with farmers and stakeholders) on farm solutions that make dairy farming more attractive and productive for people.
+- To co-develop on-farm solutions that make dairy farming more attractive and productive for people to work.

-- To identify future solutions for dairy workplace design by examining best practice and technology from a wide range of workplaces and applying them to a dairy context.
+- To identify future solutions for dairy workplace design by examining best practice and technology from a wide range of workplaces and apply them to a dairy context.

 - To determine the productivity potential and features of future workplaces.

-Answering these questions will lead to a future state where farmers have increased certainty about the value associated with investing in different approaches to people management.
-They will also have greater certainty about which approaches fit their context, and how to implement them in practice.
+Answering these questions will give farmers greater certainty about the value associated with investing in different approaches to people management.
+They will also have more insight into which approaches fit their context, and how they can implement them on-farm.

 The farmer co-design team

-- To innovate and develop leading workplace practices that solve dairy farming workplace issues
+- Innovate and develop leading workplace practices that solve dairy farming workplace issues

 - Generate and bounce ideas with people management experts and likeminded farmers

-- To gain exposure to learn about the latest workplaces practices
+- Gain exposure to the latest workplace practices

 There are a variety of other ways you can be involved, or we can keep you in the loop with updates from the project, let us know at email@example.com and we’ll keep you engaged!